- Instructions for Form 5471 - Introductory Material

 Enter each shareholder's allocable percentage of the foreign corporation's subpart F income.

-If one of the following exceptions applies, use the exchange rate in effect on the date you paid the tax.
+If one of the following exceptions applies, use the exchange rate in effect on the date the foreign corporation paid the tax.

 The tax is paid before the beginning of the year to which the tax relates.

-For tax years beginning after December 31, 2004, there is an election in effect under section 986(a)(1)(D) to translate foreign taxes attributable to the CFC using the exchange rate in effect on the date of payment.
+There is an election in effect under section 986(a)(1)(D) to translate foreign taxes using the exchange rate in effect on the date of payment.